Edacruz/Maritaka/README.md

 # Maritaka
-Bot que responde a alguns comandos no Discord
+Bot que responde a alguns comandos no Discord.
+Digite ?comandos no chat do discord para ver todos os comandos.